avleichko/searchservice/README.md

 # Project Title

-Search service, this service stores uploaded csv files and gives ability to search if content exists in file
+Search service, this service stores uploaded txt files and gives ability to search if content exists in file

 ## Getting Started